 Zeiss Terra ED Pocket 8x25mm Schmidt-Pechan Binoculars

-Zeiss Terra ED binocular is assembled in China, the lenses are made from German Schott glass, which features a hydrophobic multi-coating to guarantee optics accuracy.
+It is assembled in China, the lenses are made from German Schott glass, which features a hydrophobic multi-coating to guarantee optics accuracy.
 Pocket Schmidt-Pechan Binoculars (8x25mm) are designed from watertight glass fiber reinforced casing, making them compact, lightweight, and ready for harsh weather conditions.
-This ergonomic binocular with a smooth wheel, which is convenient to grip and quickly to focus on targets.
+This ergonomic variant with a smooth wheel, which is convenient to grip and quickly focus on targets.

 Video review